Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 This is a delicious way to prepare a whole pumpkin, by stuffing with a savory mixture of ground meat, rice, and spices.
 This page contains a stuffed pumpkin recipe.

 A pumpkin can be baked whole prior to using in other recipes or serving as a side.
-This is a guide about baking a pumpkin whole.
+This is a page about baking a pumpkin whole.